-An intercomparison of the wetland CH4 emissions simulated during an idealized D-O event between the two models (SDGVM and ORCHIDEE-WET) is performed.
-Through this intercomparison, our purpose is to evaluate and understand a potential difference of modelled wetland CH4 emissions sensitivity to climate change between the models.
-Because (i) ORCHIDEE-WET has never been used to simulate the change in wetland CH4 emissions between the Last Glacial Maximum (LGM) and Pre-Industrial period (PI) and (ii) given the uncertainty remaining of the contribution of wetland emissions to LGM climate conditions, we will perform the intercomparison at first on the LGM-PI transition.
+An intercomparison of the wetland $CH_4$ emissions simulated during an idealized D-O event between the two models (SDGVM and ORCHIDEE-WET) is performed.
+Through this intercomparison, our purpose is to evaluate and understand a potential difference of modelled wetland $CH_4$ emission sensitivity to climate change between the models.

+Because (i) ORCHIDEE-WET has never been used to simulate the change in wetland $CH_4$ emissions between the LGM and pre-industrial period (PI) and (ii) given the uncertainty remaining of the contribution of wetland emissions to LGM climate conditions, we will perform the intercomparison at first on the LGM-PI difference.
 Then we will focus on one idealized D-O event.

-In the Sect.
-2, we describe the climate simulations and the two used wetland CH_4 emissions models.
-The intercomparison between the two models on both the LGM-PI transition and idealized D Q event is performed in the Sect.
-2. Finally the results are transition and idealized D-O-event is performed in the Sect.
-3. Finally the results are discussed in the Sect.
+In Sect.
+2, we describe the climate simulations and the two used wetland $CH_4$ emission models.
+The intercomparison between the two models on both the LGM-PI transition and idealized D-O-event is performed in Sect.
+3. Finally the results are discussed in Sect.
 4.